Table of Contents

 At various times during the COVID-19 pandemic, some businesses have required people to wear masks.
-A lot of people with disabilities have a higher risk for serious illness if they get COVID-19, and for a few, vaccines may not work as well, or may be against the doctor’s advice.
+Many people with disabilities have a higher risk for serious illness if they get COVID-19, and for a few, vaccines may not work as well, or may be against the doctor’s advice.
 For such individuals, requiring masks can be very important.
 For others, wearing a mask may be hard because of a disability.
 This handout answers questions people with disabilities might have about mask policies in stores and other private businesses.

 This handout is not about state and local laws that require distancing and masks.
-Instead, we are answering some of the questions we receive about disability laws like the Americans with Disabilities Act (ADA), and how they apply to mask policies.
+Instead, this handout answers some of the questions Disability Rights Texas receives about disability laws like the Americans with Disabilities Act (ADA), and how they apply to mask policies.

 - Chronic kidney disease